Open the Sources page for Parts V and VI in a new window.

 Between February 1948 and March 1949, Huff and Ray Strong made three attempts to offer their expertise in designing new exhibits for the Mt.
 Diablo Museum at the top of the mountain (3,849 feet) in Contra Costa County.
 They had a clear vision of what the exhibits should depict and Huff spent quite a bit of time researching and collecting resource materials.
 The two worked up an outline describing what they envisioned; they had significant support from local citizens and UC Berkeley professors, but nevertheless, their proposal was shot down each time and whatever plan was ultimately made for the Mt.
 Diablo Museum, it did not benefit from the input of Huff and Strong.1

 In 1952 Charles Camp published his book Earth Song: A Prologue to History which featured more than 30 original drawings by Huff.1 Strangely, no correspondence relating to this project has been found in either the Huff or UCMP Archives.
 The whereabouts of only three of Huff's original drawings for the book are known.
 One is displayed at the Mowers-Goheen Museum at Peña Adobe Regional Park and Huff's daughter has another.
-A third was held by Ray Strong's estate but is now in my hands.
+A third was held by Ray Strong's estate but is now in David Smith's possession.
 The fate of the rest is unknown.

 The bones of ichthyosaurs had been discovered in West Union Canyon in the Shoshone Mountains of Nevada as early as 1928 but it wasn't until 1953 that someone from UCMP went out to take a look at them.
 That someone was Charles Camp.
 In one afternoon it became obvious to Camp that a major excavation was warranted.
 During the summers of 1954 through 1957, Camp, with crews of workers made up of family members, friends, visitors and other folk from UCMP, discovered the bones of some 37 individuals in ten quarries along a one-mile stretch of the canyon.